 Pre-existing condition: These are health conditions or illness that existed prior to an individual seeking health insurance.
-Conditions that an individual has already seen a doctor for are also considered to be pre-existing medical conditions.
+Conditions that an individual has already seen a doctor for are usually considered pre-existing medical conditions.

 Qualifying health insurance: Health insurance plans have to meet certain coverage and cost requirements to be considered qualifying health insurance under the Affordable Care Act.
 Minimum Essential Coverage (MEC) is another term used to describe qualifying health insurance.

 Special enrollment period: If you experience a qualifying life event, like having a baby, you are allowed to update or change your health insurance plan without waiting for the next open enrollment period.

 Subsidies: If your income is between 100 and 400 percent of the federal poverty line, you may qualify for a tax credit subsidy on your insurance premium.
-It makes a monthly premium more affordable.
+It helps make a monthly premium more affordable.